 Most shopping cart software gives you the ability to send a simple abandoned cart auto-responder, but with HubSpot you can setup a series of automated emails that are personalized with your HubSpot and shopping cart data.

 To do this, you'll want to set up a nurturing workflow based on either a contact property from your integration or a form submission.
 For example, HubShop.ly has an "Abandoned Cart Indicator = Yes" contact property and the EYEMAGINE integration has an "abandoned cart" form submission.

 To implement this workflow, you first need to make sure you have the following assets together:

 - A mind map of how the workflow will progress.
 This will include your enrollment criteria, delays for emails, and what your goal criteria will be.
 The best way to do this is on a whiteboard or even just a piece of paper.
 An abandoned cart workflow might look like this:

-- 1 hour after the visitor abandons their cart, send them a simple reminder that they left something behind, show them product images and ask them to reply to directly to the email if they have any questions.
+- 1 hour after the visitor abandons their cart, send them a simple reminder that they left something behind, show them product images, and ask them to reply to directly to the email if they have any questions.